scala/make-release-notes/hand-written.md

 #### New back end

 Scala 2.12 standardizes on the "GenBCode" back end, which emits code more quickly because it directly generates bytecode from Scala compiler trees, while the previous back end used an intermediate representation called "ICode".
 The old back ends (GenASM and GenIcode) have been removed ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)).

 #### New optimizer

 The GenBCode back end includes a new inliner and bytecode optimizer.
-The optimizer is configured using `-opt` compiler option, by default it removes unreachable code within a method.
+The optimizer is configured using the `-opt` compiler option.
+By default it only removes unreachable code within a method.
 Check `-opt:help` to see the list of available options for the optimizer.

 The following optimizations are available: